UK plan to send asylum-seekers to Rwanda blocked by Supreme Court | KRDO

 The ruling led to calls from the right of the Conservative Party to leave the European Convention on Human Rights (ECHR), a prospect that has loomed over the government for months and has caused deep rifts between centrists and right-wingers in Britain’s ruling party.

+Sunak did not endorse those calls on Wednesday but hinted that he would consider such a move if a re-worked policy was blocked.
+“I’m prepared to change our laws and revisit those international relationships to remove the obstacles in our way,” he said.
+“I will not allow a foreign court to block these flights.”

-“There are substantial grounds for believing that asylum seekers would face a real risk of ill-treatment by reason of refoulement to their country of origin if they were removed to Rwanda,” they wrote in their judgment.
+“There are substantial grounds for believing that asylum seekers would face a real risk of ill-treatment by reason of refoulement to their country of origin if they were removed to Rwanda,” the judges wrote in their ruling.

 They found that Rwanda’s system for processing asylum claims, its poor human rights record, and its previous failure to comply with non-refoulement agreements meant that the UK government could not be sure asylum seekers would have their claims considered safely and properly.

-More immediately, Sunak must work to navigate the battle within the Conservative Party that has been brewing for months and is expected to erupt following Wednesday’s ruling.
+More immediately, Sunak must work to navigate the battle within the Conservative Party that has been brewing for months and erupted following Wednesday’s ruling.

 The verdict was closely watched in London and across the world, with Britain’s plan considered a test of the viability of offshoring asylum processing.